-Unlike any other major social media platforms Pinterest had a strict policy regarding affiliate links as until May 2016, it was forbidden to include affiliate marketing links within your URLS with pictures you post on your Pinterest boards – that ban has now been lifted.
+Unlike any other major social media platform; Pinterest had a strict policy regarding affiliate links and until May 2016, it was forbidden to include affiliate marketing links within your URLS with the pictures you upload to your Pinterest boards – that ban has now been lifted.

 Include Affiliate Links On Your Pins & Boards